-This is what our future will look like if climate change goes unchecked
+Comment: This is what our future will look like if climate change goes unchecked

-Melting ice is stressing our planet.
+Comment: Melting ice is stressing our planet.
 Sea levels are shifting.
 Volcanoes and fault lines are stirring.
 The Earth's axis is tipping.
+We could be in for a rough ride ahead, reports Jamie Seidel for news.com.au.

 "All over the world, evidence is stacking up that changes in global climate can and do affect the frequencies of earthquakes, volcanic eruptions and catastrophic sea-floor landslides.
 Not only has this happened several times throughout Earth's history, the evidence suggests that it is starting to happen again," Professor Bill McGuire warned back in 2006.